weaviate/weaviate-io/developers/weaviate/current/getting-started/import.md

 {% include code/1.x/getting-started.import.authors.html %}

-You can quickly check the imported object by opening – your `weaviate-endpoint/v1/objects` in a browser, like this:
+You can quickly check the imported object by opening – `weaviate-endpoint/v1/objects` in a browser, like this:

 ```
 https://some-endpoint.semi.network/v1/objects